HangfireIO/Hangfire.Documentation/background-processing/processing-jobs-in-web-app.rst

 .. admonition:: Dispose the server instance when possible
    :class: note

    In some web application frameworks it may be unclear when to call the ``Dispose`` method.
-If it is really impossible, you can omit this call as :doc:`described here <processing-background-jobs>` (but you'll loose the *graceful shutdown* feature).
+If it is really impossible, you can omit this call as :doc:`described here <processing-background-jobs>` (but you'll lose the *graceful shutdown* feature).

 For example, in ASP.NET applications the best place for start/dispose method invocations is the ``global.asax.cs`` file: